JNorstein-personal/shield-of-solidarity/CREATOR_STATEMENT.md

 The symbol no longer belongs to me alone.

 Its future meaning will be shaped by the people and communities who choose to carry it forward.

+## A Note on Acknowledgements

+As indicated above, no attribution is required to to make use of the Shield of Solidarity.

+That being said, if you do choose to share the symbol, I would like to encourage you to preserve some reference to its origins and influences where possible.

+It is my hope that the symbol's history and purpose will remain accessible to those who encounter it in the future, and while I am altogether less concerned that my name should be credited, preserving and even reinforcing the legacy of the symbols and communities with which the shield is associated is very important to me, especially in this age of Generative AI clashing with the creator's rights to IP.

+Understanding where a symbol comes from helps to preserve the conversations, communities, and aspirations that gave rise to it.

+Thank you.

 — Joshua Norstein